lostipani/fundamentals/python_function_object.md

 assert f(2) == [1, 2]
 ```

-The rationale is that a function is _a first-class object_.
+The rationale is that a function is _a first-class object_ (see below).
 The value is created at the definition when the interpreter encounters the `def` keyword.
 Here the object is bound to the name `f`, and the arguments as well.

 In other terms, the function above is phenomenologically equivalent to an instance of such a class: